toshi-saito/perl-dbix-activerecord/README.md

 perl-DBIx-ActiveRecord
 ======================

-Rails3 ActiveRecord like O/R Mapper library for perl it's very easy, lightweight, and has powerful syntax.
+Rails3 ActiveRecord like O/R Mapper library for perl. it's very easy, lightweight, and has powerful syntax.

 INSTALLATION